VPNclient/VPNclient-app-orange/docs/stores/description.md

 ## VPN Client (English)
 ### Рекламный текст:
-Instant VPN access to your own servers.
-No login.
-No tracking.
-Just connect.
+A powerful VPN utility to connect to your own servers.
+No registration, no ads.
+Supports Xray, V2Ray, OpenVPN & WireGuard.
+Fast, secure, and open-source.

-VPN Client is your all-in-one tool to securely connect to private VPN and proxy servers.
-Built for power users and server admins, it supports Xray, V2Ray, OpenVPN, and WireGuard.
-Import your configuration in one tap via link or QR code and enjoy encrypted, high-speed browsing — completely ad-free and open-source friendly.

-Want a branded version with login and payment support?
-Check out VPN Client PRO – a full-featured white-label solution for VPN providers.

 ### Description:
 VPN Client is a simple VPN utility that makes it easy to connect to your own proxy/VPN servers.
 It provides a simple solution to import your subscriptions/configurations and connect securely, without any login or registration required.